garethnisbet/T-BOTS/README.md

+## File Structure:

-TBot - Main code to run T-Bot
+[TBot](/TBot) - Main code to run T-Bot.

-DCMotorTest - Simple example to drive motors using the TB6612FNG driver board (used to calibrate motors)
+[DCMotorTest](/DCMotorTest) - Simple example to drive motors using the TB6612FNG driver board (used to calibrate motors).

-BluetoothChangeName - Used to set BAUD rate, set name for T-Bot and get MAC address
+[BluetoothChangeName](/BluetoothChangeName) - Used to set BAUD rate, set name for T-Bot and get MAC address.

-BTListen - Read in data coming from Bluetooth controllers (useful if you want to make your own controller)
+[BTListen](/BTListen) - Read in data coming from Bluetooth controllers (useful if you want to make your own controller).

-Python - Python code to retrieve and analyse data from the T-Bot
+[Python](/Python) - Python code to retrieve and analyse data from the T-Bot.

-TBotLibraries.zip - Libraries require to run the T-Bot.
+[TBotLibraries.zip](/TBotLibraries.zip) - Libraries required to run the T-Bot.
 These can be extracted directly into the Arduino libraries folder.

-Ultrasound - Simple example to interrogate the HC-SR04 ultrasound module
+[Ultrasound](/Ultrasound) - Simple example to interrogate the HC-SR04 ultrasound module.

-ReadGyro - Simple example to interrogate MPU-6050 sensor
+[ReadGyro](/ReadGyro) - Simple example to interrogate MPU-6050 sensor.

-SchedulerExample - A simple example to show you how to use a schedular instead of nested loops.
+[SchedulerExample](/SchedulerExample) - A simple example to show you how to use a schedular instead of nested loops.

-TBot_Joystick_Python_PYBLUEZ - Bluetooth joystick written in python - Requires python-bluez and Bluez - works on Linux
+[TBot_Joystick_Python_PYBLUEZ](/TBot_Joystick_Python_PYBLUEZ) - Bluetooth joystick written in python - Requires python-bluez and Bluez - works on Linux.

-TBot_Joystick_Python_SOCKET - Bluetooth joystick written in python - Python3 - works on Linux
+[TBot_Joystick_Python_SOCKET](/TBot_Joystick_Python_SOCKET) - Bluetooth joystick written in python - Python3 - works on Linux.

-TBot_Joystick_Python_Pyserial - Bluetooth joystick written in python - Works on Windows and Mac
+[TBot_Joystick_Python_Pyserial](/TBot_Joystick_Python_Pyserial) - Bluetooth joystick written in python - Works on Windows and Mac.

+## Usage:
-Install the arduino IDE form https://www.arduino.cc.
-Import the libraries by extracting TBotLibraries.zip directly in the Arduino library folder.
-Open TBot.ino and click on the upload button to send the code to your T-Bot.
+1. Install the arduino IDE from https://www.arduino.cc.
+2. Import the libraries by extracting TBotLibraries.zip directly in the Arduino library folder.

-You will need to select
+3. You will need to select ```Tools -> Board -> Arduino Nano```.

-Tools->Board->Arduino Nano

-Note for Windows users:
+4. Open TBot.ino and click on the upload button to send the code to your T-Bot.

-Windows users need to use the old boot loader.
-In the Arduino IDE select TOOLS > PROCESSOR > in the pull down menu change ATmega328P to ATmega328P (Old Bootloader).
+💡 **Note:** Windows users need to use the old boot loader.
+In the Arduino IDE select ```TOOLS > PROCESSOR > in the pull down menu change ATmega328P to ATmega328P (Old Bootloader)```.